 Swiss Numbered Accounts: A Swiss Numbered Account is a relic from the 80’s & 90’s and was used to avoid the IRS & maintain confidentiality.
 These accounts pre-dated the dismantling of Switzerland as a tax haven, and before the introduction of the deferred prosecution agreement.
 By opening a Swiss numbered account, an account holder would not have their name directly identified with the account.

-For example: David has $800,000 and a Swiss bank account.
-He does not want the US Government (or his soon-to-be ex-wife) to know anything about the money that she inherited from a foreign relative.
+For example: Melissa has $800,000 and a Swiss bank account.
+She does not want the US Government (or her soon-to-be ex-husband) to know anything about the money that she inherited from a foreign relative.

-Therefore, when David opened the account in Switzerland, he opened it using a number account.
+Therefore, when Melissa opened the account in Switzerland, she opened it using a Swiss Numbered Account.

 When you open up a numbered account, your name is intentionally disassociated from the account.